ex-zee-ex/waaaave_pool/README.md

 How to install!
 Easiest way (if yr not adept at both openFrameworks and navigating in raspbian) is to just flash an sd card with the image located here https://drive.google.com/open?id=1r8gNbfShvLauUBeen6kDB16ZjDvDUbBX and plug everything in and power up! components list

-Raspberry Pi 3b (fairly sure 3b+ works fine as well)
+Raspberry Pi 3b (fairly sure 3b+ works fine as well.  edit: some do, some dont, will work on cross compatiblity when time permits)

 micro sd card minimum 8g